 You, too can race against Olympians and become an insufferable badass zombie kayaker.
 Let me tell you what it takes…

-I tied for last place (Lanterne Rouge) with my wife and our friend Lara in the inaugural Seventy48 race.
+I tied for last place (Lanterne Rouge) with my wife and our paddling partner in the inaugural Seventy48 race.
 Seventy48 is a human-powered-only boat race from Tacoma to Port Townsend (70 miles), and you have 48 hours to get there.

 Other than not having a sail or motor there are very few rules to this race.
 That first year, there were no classes of boats, no limit on size or crew – if you had a 150 oar trireme, you would have been in the same class as everyone else.

 In preparation, we paddled around 100 nautical miles, mostly on the race route, in all weather conditions we could manage: there are no weather delays for Seventy48.
 We planned, poured over current charts, and played the “what if” game over and over.
 We made sure to paddle the entire race route by race day, but since we were fitting training around our work schedules, this involved a lot of dropping off a car somewhere, driving back, and kayaking to the car.

 Sometimes the extended forecast would be wrong.
 We’d drop off the car, but the conditions would worsen and we couldn’t cover that distance in the time we had available.
 That happened several times, so we had plans B, C, and D. We had friends pick us up, we used Uber a couple of times, and once we even called it before we launched and drove back to get the car.